Criteria Led Discharge

 - CLD for respiratory/COPD patients (testing draft) (Prince of Wales Hospital)

 - CLD for aged care patients (testing draft) (Prince of Wales Hospital)

-- CLD for total hip, knee replacements and Transient Ischaemic Attack (Wollongong Hospital)
+- CLD for total hip, knee replacements, Transient Ischaemic Attack, Permanent Pacemaker, Post Percutaneous Coronary Intervention, Total Shoulder Replacement (Wollongong Hospital)

 Dubbo Hospital has also developed a revised CLD patient leaflet (testing draft).